All posts

 It was essential to plan the schedule because the venue was large, and you had to find your way to the next room.

-Just so you have an idea of the scale, here is the layout that I’ve grabbed from the CrowdCompass.
+Just so you have an idea of the scale, here is the layout that I grabbed from CrowdCompass.
+The SQLBits venue floor plan from CrowdCompass, showing session rooms spread across the ExCeL

 But the sessions were only part of the conference value.
 I also wanted to meet the people - something that's not as good in the virtual space (even with the SpatialChat).